reagro/carob-data/source/contribute.rst

 7. **sync** the forked repo with main repo in reagro/carob such that your fork is not behind.
 8. create a **pull request** to integrate your changes into the main repo.
 Keep pull requests simple.
 Ideally, they should consist of only one file at at time.

-If this procedure is too complicated we can also interact with you in other ways.
+If this procedure is too complicated we can also work with you in other ways.
 You can always drop us an email at carob.data@gmail.com, or raise an `issue <https://github.com/reagro/carob/issues>`_